DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipelines/create/custom.md

 # Create a custom pipeline

-The application workbench pipeline supports custom creation, and you can visually arrange the pipeline through the pipeline created in this way.
+Workbench pipeline supports custom creation, and you can visually arrange the pipeline through the pipeline created in this way.

 ## prerequisites